surifirstpin/biplus_documentation/docs/model01.md

 ```

-2.  **Number_format & currency**  for reports convenience, a particular number format and currency can be assigned to a particular field so that whenever the report is created using this field, the number_format and currency will automatically displayed.
+**II.**  **Number_format & currency**  for reports convenience, a particular number format and currency can be assigned to a particular field so that whenever the report is created using this field, the number_format and currency will automatically displayed.

 -   **Number_format**  There are various formats designed based on the common business usage.